cartalyst/tags/CONTRIBUTING.md

 Pull requests for bugs may be sent without creating any proposal issue.
 If you believe that you know of a solution for a bug that has been filed, please leave a comment detailing your proposed fix or create a pull request with the fix mentioning that issue id.

-### Proposal Requests
+### Proposal \ Feature Requests

-If you have a proposal, you may create an issue with `[Proposal]` in the title.
+If you have a proposal or a feature request, you may create an issue with `[Proposal]` in the title.

 The proposal should also describe the new feature, as well as implementation ideas.
 The proposal will then be reviewed and either approved or denied.
 Once a proposal is approved, a pull request may be created implementing the new feature.

-### Feature Requests

-If you have an idea for a new feature you would like to see added to the package, you may create an issue with `[Request]` in the title.
-The feature request will then be reviewed by a core contributor.

 ### Which Branch?

-**ALL** bug fixes should be made to the branch which they belong.
+**ALL** bug fixes should be made to the branch which they belong to.
 Bug fixes should never be sent to the `master` branch unless they fix features that exist only in the upcoming release.

+If a bug is found on a `minor` version `1.1` and it exists on the `major` version `1.0`, the bug fix should be sent to the `1.0` branch which will be afterwards merged into the `1.1` branch.

 > **Note:** Pull requests which do not follow these guidelines will be closed without any further notice.